TBakh-coder/VoiceSpeechTranslateTelegramBot/README.md

     3) You will see this path: D:\Microsoft VS Code\bin
     4) Click to edit this path => and after \bin put path to your ffmpeg folder : ;C:\Program Files\ffmpeg-2024-01-01-git-e1c1dc8347-full_build\bin
     5) Final path must be like that: D:\Microsoft VS Code\bin;C:\Program Files\ffmpeg-2024-01-01-git-e1c1dc8347-full_build\bin
-    6) Restart PC and open the project via Visual Studio Code or PayCharm.
+    6) Restart PC and open the project via desired compiler.

 6. After a successful configuring the support files and open your favorite Compiler, create Virtual Environment and install all requirements for this project.😇